 Skip to main content

-Fabricated Metal
+Metal Manufacturing

 Forging Success for Georgia's Manufacturers

-Why Georgia for Fabricated Metal
+Why Georgia for Metal

-Georgia’s fabricated metal industry is a major supplier to key industries around the state such as automotive, aerospace, energy and construction equipment.
-As these industries grow, the fabricated metal industry expands its employment and gross state product (GSP) to keep up with the demand.
+Georgia’s metal industry is a major supplier to key industries around the state such as automotive, aerospace, energy and construction equipment.
+As these industries grow, the metal industry expands its employment and gross state product (GSP) to keep up with the demand.

 • Strong manufacturing and construction industries